misita-code/phase-0-pac-1-intro/README.md

 learned to talk" or "when you’re talking with a friend."
 We call this "programming as conversation" and it gets you to think about _communicating_ instead of "memorizing strange programmer words, facts, and symbols."
-You'll learn those words and symbols eventually, of course, but you'll see them as part of the act of communication, something you find natural right now, never as the point of programming itself.
+You'll learn those strange words and symbols eventually, of course, but you'll see them as part of the act of communication, something you find natural right now.

 ## Programming is About Communication